Why are auto insurance rates rising?

 Like many insurers, HiRoad uses a combination of factors to determine your car insurance rate.
 Some will be outside your control (see above) and some are in your control (read on).

-Insurance price changes based on things in your control
+Insurance prices can change based on things you control

-Lots of things can happen to affect car insurance rates based on vehicle-rating factors—and those take into consideration the type of car, truck or SUV you drive along with information like:
+Many factors can affect car insurance rates based on vehicle-rating factors.
+These include the type of car, truck, or SUV you drive along with its age, make, model, likelihood of theft, and safety rating.

-Moving is a rate-change determiner too.
+Moving can also be a rate-change factor.
 Zip codes with instances of high vandalism or high frequency of accidents are greater risk factors for drivers.
-You might also move to a new neighborhood and see your rate decrease.
+However, you might also move to a new neighborhood and see your rate decrease.

 This is kind of a no-brainer, but at-fault accidents and traffic violations that occur will likely cause your car insurance rate to go up.

-The good news about HiRoad and your smart driving habits
+The good news about HiRoad and your driving habits

 With HiRoad, the trends of your good driving habits affect your bill, so by nature, your monthly price is variable based on how you behave behind the wheel.
 And although your monthly bill will vary, you’ll never pay more than your max base rate.